Used car buyers guide: In for a shock

 Electric cars are no longer on the horizon, they are here.
 The electric revolution is well under way with sales for battery powered electric vehicles (BEV) climbing ever higher.
-This year for example, sales were over double the amount that they were in 2018, and we still have a month to go.
+This year (2019) for example, car sales were over double the amount that they were in 2018, and we still have a month to go.

 Over the last few years, the electric vehicle has seen incredible progress with charge times falling and range growing.
-Tesla have stood out over the rest of the field so far and their recently released Tesla 3 was the best selling BEV in Europe this year, This single model alone managed to outsell Alfa Romeos entire range in Europe.
+Tesla have stood out over the rest of the field so far and their recently released Tesla 3 was the best selling BEV in Europe this year (2019), This single model alone managed to outsell Alfa Romeos entire range in Europe.

 There is however one major drawback, The cost.
 Electric cars are simply expensive to buy and, although they use less parts, expensive to maintain.
 There's also the question of infrastructure - Although we're seeing constant improvements with charge stations popping up all over the place, There's still far too few on our roads.
 Its also worth noting that in terms of global sales, petrol and even diesel powered vehicles still dwarf the figures of electric vehicles.

 If you can afford to buy and maintain a brand new electric car and live in an area with a good EV infrastructure it may well be a great investment for the future.
 But what if you're after a used car or just aren't ready to put your faith into a full BEV yet?

-They're still brilliant when it comes to running costs too, the latest Toyota Yaris hyrbrid is in the lowest tax band and can offer up to a claimed 85mpg, depending on specification.
+They're still brilliant when it comes to running costs too, the latest Toyota Yaris hybrid is in the lowest tax band and can offer up to a claimed 85mpg, depending on specification.
 The modern hybrid also offers a solution to the range problem faced by many pure electric vehicles, when you run out of batteries in these things - you can be confident in the fact that there's a good old fashioned petrol engine to get you home.

 In conclusion, electric cars are moving forward at a tremendous pace right now .
 They're getting faster, looking better and that range is slowly creeping up but for now, thanks to advances in the internal combustion engine AND electric power, The hybrid vehicle seems to be the best bet for the economy conscious motorist.
 This is especially true when it comes to purchasing from the used market as the number of used hybrids available grow.